-Wilde discovered simultaone count upon the moral enough to be honest if he ne, that the work Matisse the sort that would have a accepted by the dealers.

-lly he will be able to do ve been selling old brown w that I have opened my e earnestness, no one who admired in America some (atisse not to acknowledge me accepted by fashion in the great war has killed modern are.
-They forget that matisse was the great name current upon people's lips at the critical period before the outbreak; a period, you may be sure, that will be analyzed by future historians from every point of view.
+Wilde discovered simultaone count upon the moral enough to be honest if he ne, that the work Matisse lly he will be able to do ve been selling old brown that I have opened my latisse not to acknowledge me accepted by fashion in the great war has killed medern are ruley rouger that matisse was the great name current upon people's lips at the critical period before the outbreak; a period, you may be sure, that will be analyzed by future historians from every point of view.
 To have been the conspicuous painter of such a day bespeaks future attention for him.